 - 1. Discuss with instructor and faculty advisor. - 2.
 Contact Program Director. - 3.
 Complete Re-enrollment Request Form (Appendix 1) and return form to Program Director by the last day of finals week. - 4.
 Once approved by Program Director, enroll in course for the next semester.
 Note: Reenrollment in courses will be assigned on a space available basis by the Program Director.
 If retaking a theory course, the clinical course in the following semester will be on a space available basis.
+1st semester Nursing Skills will be assigned on a space available basis. - 5.
 Re-enrolling in a course without permission from the Program Director will result in removal from the course.